Canton Synchronization Domain on Fabric

 Garbage collection

-As Fabric is based on an immutable block-chain, processed sequencer messages cannot be removed.
-However there is a preview feature that allow messages to be removed by storing them in private data collections (which can be purged).
+As Fabric is based on an immutable blockchain, processed sequencer messages cannot be removed.
+However there is a preview feature that allows messages to be removed by storing them in private data collections (which can be purged).

 Upgradeability

-Upgrades of individual domain entities with minimal downtime not yet implemented.
+Upgrades of individual sync domain entities with minimal downtime not yet implemented.

 Semantic versioning